swiftlang/swift-evolution/proposals/nnnn-async-await.md

 }
 ```

-When you do not forget to call the block, you can still forget to return after that.
+When you do remember to call the block, you can still forget to return after that:
-Thankfully `guard` syntax protects against that to some degree, but it's not always relevant.

 ```swift
 func processImageData5(recipient:Person, completionBlock: (result: Image?, error: Error?) -> Void) {